estebansolo/python30/docs/12_property.md

 # Name: Cristian
 ```

-As you can see, the property decorator did not change much in the way we do the getter/setter however this allows it to be more intuitive and easy to read each of its attributes, also like the methods defined above, allow us to control how we access the attributes of the class.
+As you can see, the `property` decorator did not change much in the way we do the getter/setter, however this allows it to be more intuitive and easy to read, also like the methods defined above, allow us to control how we access the attributes of the class.

 The property decorator is defined in a method that will return the value of the attribute, to define the setter we must use the property created, `@<property>.setter`.

-We don't have to define each of these methods for each property, as we only do this for those we're going to access, or they can be read-only attributes so we'll only need the getters.
+We don't have to define each of these methods for every property in our classes, as we only do this for those we're going to access, or if they can be read-only attributes we'll only need the getters.

 Remember that we can implement these methods as we need them so that we won't affect the implementation of the code.